microsoft/fast/specs/data-grid/data-grid.spec.md

 ### Features
 - Generate a data grid layout based on provided data.
-- Multiple customization points to control the grid display
+- Authors can take advantage of multiple customization points to control the grid display.
-- Manages keyboard navigation across the grid
+- Manage keyboard navigation across the grid.

 ### Risks and Challenges
 - It is not yet clear how cells with focusable children work.